The most basic of litter boxes is a litter box or litter tray that is uncovered, closely followed by much the same thing but with a cover or lid.

 If your cat flings litter around but you are not keen on a covered box, look for a box with high sides.

-Be aware that boxes with high sides may not be suitable for kittens or senior cats if the front opening is also high but everything else in between should be fine.
+Be aware that boxes with high sides may not be suitable for kittens or senior cats if the front opening is too high for easy entry and exit.

 A crawling baby may decide to explore an uncovered litter box so this could be a good time to have a closed litter box unless you can make the litter box inaccessible to the baby.